lazyzero/MediaPlayerPi/README.md

 # MediaPlayerPi
+To prepare your Pi for MediaPlayerPiyou can use my project  [MediaPlayerPiInit](https://github.com/lazyzero/MediaPlayerPiInit) on github.

+To do it on your own please follow the steps below.
 ## Prepare SD card for Raspberry Pi
 Download the latest Raspbian lite from [here](https://downloads.raspberrypi.org/raspbian_lite_latest) and upload it to the SD card with Etcher or ApplePi-Baker or your preffered tool.